fbpx Skip to main content

 Course followed/Exam board

-At KS3 we follow the Teach Computing curriculum as well as supplementary units and lessons that are designed in house.
+At KS3 we follow the NCCE Teach Computing curriculum as well as supplementary units and lessons that are designed in house.

 At KS4 we study two courses: